 - In Moscow the visual that captures the city is St. Basil’s Cathedral and in St. Petersburg it is the Church of the Savior on Blood.

 The best time to visit is Spring through Fall.
-If budget is not an issue, the Radisson Royal Hotel is vey historic and a great experience or you can plan to stay near Red Square at the Four Seasons.
-For budget conscious folks there are plenty of other options.
-Halal food is available at many restaurants, if you ask, Lamb, Beef or Goat is many (but not always) Halal.
-Right by the Radisson there are three Halal options, Farsi (Persian), Chef (Turkish) and Marani (Georgian).
-Always which items on the menu are halal.
+If budget is not an issue, the Radisson Royal Hotel is vey historic and a great experience, or you can plan to stay near Red Square at the Four Seasons.
+For budget conscious folks, there are plenty of other options.
+Halal food is available at many restaurants.
+Right by the Radisson, there are three halal options, Farsi (Persian), Chef (Turkish) and Marani (Georgian).
+Always ask which items on the menu are halal.